freedomofpress/securedrop-protocol/README.md

 > This repository contains proof-of-concept code and is not intended for production use.
 The protocol details are not yet finalized.

 **March 2026:** A manuscript, specifying and proving [version 0.3][v0.3] of the protocol and its [Tamarin models], is under peer review.
+An eprint is forthcoming.

 **January 2025:** A formal analysis was performed by [Luca Maier](https://github.com/lumaier) in ["A Formal Analysis of the